shipperhq/shipperhq.github.io/dev-shipperhq/docs/insight/faq.md

 # Shipping Insights FAQ

-## Is the data for past-order available via the Insight API?
+## Is the data for past orders available via the Insight API?

-No. The data collection of your orders starts when the `Insight API` is activated for this store (via the "Advanced Feature" management).
-Historical data produced before the `Insight Actication` is not available.
+No, ShipperHQ does not store shipment data until the Shipping Insights Advanced Feature enabled on a ShipperhQ account.
+Orders placed before this feature is enabled are not available via the Shipping Insights API.

-## Is the origin-location address available via the Insight API?
+## Is the Origin address available?

-Not at this time.
-The `Location ID` is available and can be retrieved but we do not store the address of this location in the Insight data store.
+Not currently.
+We return the Origin name (which is a unique identifier) but do not currently return the full ship-from address for that Origin.
+The ship-from address used will match the address

-## Is the `freight-class` property available via Insight?
+## Is Freight Class available via Insight?

-Not at the time.
+Not currently.
+Freight Class will be added in an upcoming version of the API.